Save on 2025 weddings! Find out more.

-You can find quite a number of companies selling freeze dried petals online, or you can ask your florist for basketfuls of petal confetti.
+You can find a number of companies selling freeze-dried petals online, or you can ask your florist for a basketful of petal confetti.
 Most can supply it and in colours to coordinate with your bouquet.

 We have used roses here, but feel free to experiment with different flower varieties.
 Delphiniums and hydrangeas work well too!